One less thing to worry about– One more thing to count on

 If you have been notified that your commercial building has electrical code violations, contact us now to arrange for the necessary changes to bring your building up to code.

 When your business needs large equipment installation and exceptional machine connectivity, it is time to arrange for the professional services of a licensed electrician.
-The technicians at Las Vegas Electrical Services Inc. provide a wide variety of electrical equipment installation and maintenance tasks including installation, repairs, maintenance, modifications, and interface necessities for machinery designed by a wide assortment of manufacturers.
+The technicians at AEI Electrical provide a wide variety of electrical equipment installation and maintenance tasks including installation, repairs, maintenance, modifications, and interface necessities for machinery designed by a wide assortment of manufacturers.

 Whether you need a fresh installation, a relocation, or troubleshooting and a repair, our electricians are fully capable of keeping your plant in good running order.
 The optimal functioning of your business is as important to us as it is to your company.
 Our industry-trained electricians can relocate a process line within your facility or transport it across the country.
 They can install new lines and modify old ones, ensuring the optimal functioning of your electrical equipment at all times.